temporalio/documentation/docs/typescript/production-deploy.md

 CMD ["build/worker.js"]
 ```

-For smaller images and/or more secure deployments, it is also possible to use `node:slim` Docker image variants (eg. `node:16-bulleyes-slim`), or `distroless/nodejs` Docker images (ie. `grc.io/distroless/nodejs:16`).
-See details below.
+For smaller images and/or more secure deployments, it is also possible to use `-slim` Docker image variants (like `node:16-bullseye-slim`) or `distroless/nodejs` Docker images (like `grc.io/distroless/nodejs:16`) with the below caveats.

 ### Using `node:slim` images

 `node:slim` images do not contain some of the common packages found in regular images.
 This results in significantly smaller images.

-Note however that TypeScript SDK requires the presence of root TLS certificates (ie. the `ca-certificates` package), which are not included in `slim` images.
-This package is required even when connecting to a local Temporal Server, and when using a server connection config that doesn't explicitly use TLS.
+However, TypeScript SDK requires the presence of root TLS certificates (the `ca-certificates` package), which are not included in `slim` images. `ca-certificates` package is required even when connecting to a local Temporal Server or when using a server connection config that doesn't explicitly use TLS.

 For this reason, the `ca-certificates` package must be installed during the construction of the Docker image.
 For example: